ayanc18/PsycholinguisticCodeMixing/README.md

 2. **Keywordnet.py**: This file is used to extract the distinct set of words used for transliteration and translation with the output being stored in “output_file.txt”
 3. **Partc_resp_time_v2.py**: This file is the core of entire project.
 It computes the 4 metrics defined of all distinct words and stores it in “avgreaction_dict.txt” and also keeps the translation and transliteration time of each word and each participant in “reaction_time_count1.txt”.
 4. **sortrankList.py**: This file sorts the words on the basis of the 4 metrics and stores them in 4 different files named as “sortedRankedWordByMetric(1/2/3/4).txt”.
-5. **Find_spcorr.py**: This file finds the Spearman Correlation Coefficient between the ranks provided by the baseline paper(link to the paper) and the ranks we obtained in the last file above.
+5. **Find_spcorr.py**: This file finds the Spearman Correlation Coefficient between the ranks provided by the baseline paper[1] and the ranks we obtained in the last file above.
 So we get 4 correlation coefficients for the 4 metrics.
 6. **Word2vec_cm.py**: This file represents each word ( both transliterated and translated ) in the form of a vector depending on a particular trend [ Number of people terming it (transliterated / translated) as valid in the particular bucket / total number of people terming it as valid in all buckets ].
 We find out the L2 norm between the 2 versions of the words.